Get a in-depth look at the internals make up of a Dockerfile and the commands within it.

 ADD- does the same.
 Additionally it lets you use URL location and unzip files into image.

-Docker documentation recommends to use COPY command.
+Docker documentation recommends using the COPY command.

 ENTRYPOINT vs. CMD